open-ephys-plugins/probe-viewer/README.md

-## Probe Viewer Plugin
+## Probe Viewer

-TODO: Update for cmake version
+Visualizes the signal from a linear probe as a heatmap (time x channels).
+Can be configured to show RMS signal, spike rate, or power in different frequency bands.